wvankoppen/Knowledge/Presentations/Stage management.md

 This talk is not a "Getting Started" or "Fundamentals" course about NgRx.

+DO you ever have questions like:
+- How do I set up a sound architecture of my app using NgRx?
+- I'm working on a NgRx project but not sure how to improve the architecture.

-I like to give you my personal takeaways on improving the architecture of your app using NgRx.
+I like to give you my personal takeaways on this.

 ## Outline
-- NgRx: Do I need it?
+- Do I need NgRx?
+- Redux principles
-- App architecture matters
+- App architecture: Driven by domain
+- Hierarchical modules, hierarchical state
 - What (not) to store
-- Hierarchical modules, hierarchical state
 - Sharing state
 - State ownership

-## NgRx: Do I need it?
+## Do I need NgRx?
-If you need a State Management framework, you know you need it.
+Simple: If you do need a State Management framework, you know you need it.

 So: For a simple app (e.g. ToDo management), it's probably not needed.
 A service having a Subject holding the todo items probably suffices.

-So: Redux / NgRx is not intended to make simple things even more simple.
+Note: Redux / NgRx is not intended to make simple things even more simple.
 It is intended to make difficult things less difficult.

-NgRx might be a good choice if you have a complex app for which:
+NgRx might be a good choice if you have a large, complex app for which the state:
-- the state is big and needs to be accessed by many components,
+- is big and needs to be accessed by many components
 - and is impacted by actions from different sources.

+## Redux principles

+Principles:
+1. Single source of truth (Store - explain later on what to store)
+2. State is read only
+3. Changes are made via pure functions (reducers)

+Advantages:
+- Centralized, immutable state (hydrate state via LocalStorage)
+- Performance (OnPush)
+- Tooling! (look whether state correct, no logging)
+- Component communication (inject Store)

+Principles are important, as not respecting them will not result in the advantages.
+E.g. storing a non-serializable tree structure.

+-> Takeaway 1: The Redux principles

-## App architecture matters
+## App architecture: Driven by domain
+The more your app architecture is sound, the more advantages you can leverage of NgRx.

-A good start is to create a separate feature module per page.
+It's recommended to have separate feature module per page.
-- Recommend also to do this per Organism (Atomic Design).
+- Recommended even further: Feature module per Organism (Atomic Design).

 ### Sample domain model
 Teachers, Students, Courses

+### Sample app wireframe

 - Teachers
   - Teacher